yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 Note that in the above code, we actually use a second "target" network to predict the Q values of the transitioned state $$s'$$.
 The second "target" network is set to the weights of the original network every so many frames but is otherwise unchanged.
-This allows the deep $$Q$$ network to converge more quickly, since otherwise we could enter a self feedback loop where we continously estimate higher and higher $$Q$$ values.
+This allows the deep $$Q$$ network to converge more quickly, since otherwise we could enter a self feedback loop where we continuously estimate higher and higher $$Q$$ values.
 The code for setting the weights of the target network is below

 ```python